rashnakumar96/Crux_Sites_Scrapper/README.md

+## Prerequisites

+1. Docker and Docker Compose installed.
+2. A NordVPN token with a valid subscription.
+Add your NordVPN token in collect_resources.sh
+3. Python 3.x if you plan to run any helper scripts outside Docker.

 # HAR Capture & Resource Collection

 This repository provides tools to collect HAR files of websites and extract their resources for analysis.